AdamMcCurdy/Photon-Multiplayer-Shooter-Unity/README.md

 ## Task
-This interview task involves replicating the hit detection and reset function of an existing core feature of Ace VR creating a scene of targets with hit detection that can be traced to the player that hit them in a reusable way.
+This interview task involves replicating the hit detection and reset function of an existing core feature of VR creating a scene of targets with hit detection that can be traced to the player that hit them in a reusable way.
 - Set up a new Unity project using version 2022.3.20f1
 - Setup the project/scene for Photon fusion or PUN2 - https://doc.photonengine.com